Healthedata1/MyNotebooks/Summary-maker/us-core-documentreference-summary.md

 1. A  Context  in `DocumentReference.context`
    - which should have a Encounter Reference value  in `DocumentReference.context.encounter`

-### Summary of Constraints
+#### Summary of Constraints
-1. There shall be a url referencing the data or inline content.
+1. DocumentReference.content.attachment.url or  DocumentReference.content.attachment.data or both SHALL be present.